rosenpass/rosenpass/papers/whitepaper.md

 * `spkm`
 * `biscuit_key` – Randomly chosen key used to encrypt biscuits
 * `biscuit_ctr` – Retransmission protection for biscuits
+* `cookie_secret`- A randomized cookie secret to derive cookies sent to peer when under load.
+This secret changes every 120 seconds

 Not mandated per se, but required in practice: